-As part of conducting the risk assessment (Place), the Provider must confirm that the Host Organisation is satisfied it has current and appropriate insurance to cover any risks associated with the Work for the Dole activity.
+As part of conducting the risk assessment (Place), the Provider must confirm that the Host Organisation is satisfied it has current and appropriate insurance to cover any risks associated with the Work for the Dole Activity.

-For example, public and product liability insurance and motor vehicle insurance may be required for the Activity-noting that the type of insurance that is required may differ depending on the type of task(s) being undertaken.
+For example, public and product liability insurance and motor vehicle insurance-noting that the type of insurance that is required may differ depending on the type of task(s) being undertaken.

-The Department purchases personal accident insurance and public and product liability insurance to cover Participants who undertake Work for the Dole activities.
+The Department purchases personal accident insurance and public and product liability insurance to cover Participants who undertake Work for the Dole Activities.
 Like all insurance policies, these policies have exclusions and Providers should make themselves aware of them.
 Please note: the Department's insurance policy covers injury only.
 It does not provide cover for Participants who contract illnesses, including COVID-19.